dev-cycles/contextive/src/vscode/contextive/README.md

 * Configurable list of language identifiers.
 The list is currently hard coded as above.
 * Better support for key word identification in different languages (e.g. different syntax delimiters)
 * Support for detecting plural or singular versions of terms
-* Enhanced support for combined words, as noted above.
 * Support for multi-word defined terms (e.g. with `<space>` between words, rather than a combined word.)

 ## Extension Settings